rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_oauth2/README.md

 Please refer to `demo/setup.sh` to get more info about configuring UAA permissions.

-The script will return an access tokens, which can be used to authenticate and authorise in RabbitMQ.
+The script will return access tokens which can be used to authenticate and authorise in RabbitMQ.
 When connecting, pass the token in the **password** field.
 The username field will be ignored as long as the token provides a client ID.